WoodProgrammer/EarthQuakeRESTAPI-/README.md

 Rendering datas multiple format(only some configuration).

 For using this api on your local system:
-Using DOCKER :(Coming Soon)
+Using DOCKER :(Coming Soon) for developing and serving

    And after you need some CRONTAB configuration.